 - David Edmundson (firstname.lastname@example.org, irc: d_ed, matrix: @d_ed:kde.org)

 - Valorie Zimmerman (email@example.com, irc: valorie)

-As a large, diverse community KDE benefits from having both a trustworthy central point of contact for questions about communication between participants as well as a respected independent mediator between participants and users of KDE.
+As a large and diverse community, KDE benefits from having a trustworthy central point of contact for questions about communication between participants as well as a respected independent mediator between participants and users of KDE.

-The Community Working Group aims to act as a central point of contact by being available to communicate user needs and concerns to developers, and developer intentions and plans to users.
+The Community Working Group aims to act as a central point of contact for members by communicating user needs and concerns to developers, and developer intentions and plans to regular users.

-The group also acts as mediator upon request in the rare cases where the communication breaks down.
-If these are issues regarding expectations, the work will be closely coordinated with the Marketing Working Group.
+The group also acts as mediator, upon request, in cases where communication among members breaks down.
+Issues regarding expectations are coordinated with the Marketing Working Group.

 - A mailing list, firstname.lastname@example.org, is in operation, and is the contact point for requests for help of any kind.